kamleshpawar17/Feature-Visualization-GUI-for-Keras/README.md

 ## How to start GUI in python
-First cd into the directory where all the files from this repository is located then run startGUI.py
+From the directory where all the files downloaded from this repository is located, run startGUI.py
 ````
 python startGUI.py
 ````